-Any material posted in unapproved locations, not bearing the Office of Campus Life stamp or otherwise not in compliance with these regulations will be removed.
+Any material posted in unapproved locations or otherwise not in compliance with these regulations will be removed.
 South Georgia State College's input as to the relocation and timing of posting advertisements may be required in certain circumstances.
 SGSC reserves the right to remove, or to request the removal of, any signs/posters/advertisements and the student organization/individual may be restricted from further postings.